 The Black Camel

 After a morning in the Leopold Museum in the Museum Quartier, we booked a late Sunday lunch at Schwarze Kameel (the Black Camel).
 Founded in 1618, the restaurant will be 400 years old in 2018.

 The restaurant manager (pictured) was the perfect host.
 The owner, Peter Triese, has been overseeing the restaurant since 1977.
 His mother started making their famous open sandwiches for the bar more than 50 years ago!
 The bar serves 800 types of wine and is very popular for a quick bite.
 For those that have more time, a long lunch in the gorgeous Jugenstil dining room (small, so booking is a must) should be at the top of any Vienna travel wish list.
 We had an excellent meal of Austrian goulash, and perfectly cooked venison accompanied by a bottle of Eisenberg, a red wine from the southern part of Burgenland.

 Viennese cafes are renowned globally.
 Some, like the Sacher and Demel now have permanent lines and are perhaps too popular.
 Some like Café Drechsler (near Naschmarkt) are beloved by locals.
-Hawelka is something slightly different to the grand cafes.
+Hawelka is something slightly different from the grand cafes.
 Founded in 1939 by Josefine & Leopold Hawelka who ran it together for 60 years.